A common question: can and does the body absorb chemicals and/or elements that are applied to the skin?

 We’ve already determined the amazing benefits of EDTA in removing toxic chemicals and artery plaque from the body.
 However, it does absolutely no good unless it is absorbed through the skin.

 It has been determined scientifically that any chemical or compound under 500 Daltons in size is able to penetrate the skin.
 Larger molecules typically cannot pass through.
 The most commonly used pharmacological agents applied in topical dermatotherapy are all under 500 Daltons; including all known topical drugs used in transdermal drug-delivery systems.

 The interesting fact about the molecular weight of EDTA is that it’s 292.24 g/mol (Ethylenediaminetetraacetic acid/Molar mass).

 A Dalton, symbol Da is a unit of molar mass with the definition in biochemistry: 1 Da = 1 g/mol.
 Therefore if 1 Da = 1 g/mol, then 292.24 g/mol = 292.24 Daltons.
 This is 207.76 Daltons LESS than the 500 Dalton maximum for absorption.

 Conclusion: there’s no doubt therefore that EDTA easily penetrates through the skin into the body to work it’s chelating magic.
-In addition, when combined with a carrier oil, EDTA penetration is enhanced significantly making internal bodily delivery faster, easier and more complete.
+In addition, when combined with a carrier oil, such as found in Ona’s Natural Chelation Cream, EDTA penetration is enhanced significantly making internal bodily delivery faster, easier and more complete.